hpssjellis/navigating-covid-tweet-unroll/README.md

 1. If someone you live with has a fever or has tested positive for Covid-19 please wear a mask at home and follow the advise of your family doctor.

-1. Wash and check your homemade mask daily, best to have 2 or more masks.
+1. Wash and check your homemade mask nightly so it is dry in the morning, best to have 2 or more masks.